 Make sure that when applying there is a balance between your pressure and speed, allowing the wax to glide smoothly and spread evenly.
 Release the pressure as you near the end of the strip and gently create a lip with the wax.

 Watch this video to see how Liz Lugo waxes her underarms at home.

+Let the wax set and cool for just a few seconds and test it by gently tapping - if it is no longer sticky to the touch then it can be pulled.
 Lift the edge of the wax slightly at the lip, hold the skin taught below the lip with the opposite hand, and pull in the opposite direction of your hair growth (opposite direction of wax application).

 Immediately after the wax pull, place light pressure from your hand onto the area you just waxed to help with pain relief and soothe irritation.

 Continue this same process until all desired areas are hair-free.

 Waxing at home, especially in the beginning, may take you a little longer than expected.
 Keep this in mind and don’t be too hard on yourself!
 The last thing you want to do is rush and end up potentially hurting yourself or getting discouraged from continuing to learn because the results aren’t coming as easily as you hoped.

 One of the most important things about learninghow to wax at home is learninghow to wax at homesafely.In esthetician school, many of us learn about all the possible things that can go wrong when waxing ourselves or others through the process of trial and error under guided professional help.

 When you’rewaxing at home, however, you don’t have that professional telling you the do’s and don’ts!
 One of the biggest things to be aware of is the wax temperature.